This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 These will come together quickly and cook in about 30 minutes total, so dinner is fast and easy!

-1. Combine:ย In a medium-sized bowl, combine ground beef, panko, parsley, allspice, nutmeg, onion, garlic powder, pepper, salt, and egg.
+1. Combine: In a medium-sized bowl, combine ground beef, panko, parsley, allspice, nutmeg, onion, garlic powder, pepper, salt, and egg.
 Mix until combined.

-2. Roll and cook: Roll into 12 large meatballs or 20 small meatballs.
-In a large skillet heat olive oil and 1 Tablespoon butter.
-Add the meatballs and cook, turning continuously until brown on each side and cooked throughout.
+3. Cook: In a large skillet over medium-high heat, add 1 tablespoon olive oil and 1 tablespoon butter.
+Add the meatballs and cook for 7-8 minutes, turning continuously until brown on each side and cooked through.
 Transfer to a plate and cover with foil.

-3. Make the sauce: Add 4 Tablespoons butter and flour to the skillet and whisk until it turns brown.
-Slowly stir in beef broth and heavy cream.
-Add Worcestershire sauce and Dijon mustard and bring to a simmer until sauce starts to thicken.
+4. Make the sauce: Add 4 Tablespoons butter and flour to the skillet and whisk until it turns brown.

+6. Add meatballs and simmer: Add Worcestershire sauce and Dijon mustard and bring to a simmer until sauce starts to thicken.
 Salt and pepper to taste.

-4. Add meatballs and simmer: Add the meatballs back to the skillet and simmer for another 1-2 minutes.
-Serve over egg noodles or rice.
+Add the meatballs back to the skillet and simmer for another 1-2 minutes.
+Serve over egg noodles or mashed potatoes.

 Can You Freeze Swedish Meatballs?

-• Donโ€™t Freeze the Sauce: Dairy-based sauces, especially those with heavy cream, can separate and turn grainy when thawed.
-For best results, make the rich gravy fresh when you’re ready to serve.
+• Skip Freezing the Sauce: Creamy sauces don’t freeze well—they can separate.
+For best results, make the gravy fresh when you’re ready to serve.

 More Yummy Meatball Recipes